edwinv710/twilio-lambda-example/README.md

 <br>

+For the changes to take effect, we need to deploy them.
+Look for the deploy button on the top-lrft corner of the API Gateway dashboard.
 Our endpoint now returns XML.
 If you used the twilio blueprint you can see this in action.

-Go to the main dashboard of your lambda function and click on the 'API Endpoint` tab.
+Go to the main dashboard of your lambda function and click on the `API Endpoint` tab.
 If you click on the link displayed, you should see correctly formatted XML in your browser.
 You may want to make note of the API endpoint link as we will make use of it soon.

 <br>